-- A. Homemaker marriage dissolved
+A. Single Parent/Homemaker - marriage dissolved

 - 1) divorced

 - 2) widow or widower

 - 3) separated

 - B. Single heads of household

 - C. Part-time workers seeking full-time jobs.

 - D. Persons who wish to enter a non-traditional work field.

-The persons most often assisted by the Program are Displaced Homemakers.
+The persons most often assisted by the program are Single Parent/Homemakers.
 These are people who have worked in the home for a number of years and have been dependent upon the income of another family member.
 They have become "displaced" from this family role through widowhood, divorce, separation, disability of spouse or other loss of income.
 They may be any age, but are generally in their middle years.
 They are frequently left without financial security and unable to gain employment because of age, sex, lack of vocational training, or any recent paid work experience.

-The Program Service Office attempts to meet the many needs of these individuals who are "caught in the middle" by providing referral service, counseling, career planning, assistance in locating support services, job placement, and an array of workshops, seminars, and other programs.
+The Program Services Office attempts to meet the many needs of these individuals who are "caught in the middle" by providing referral service, counseling, career planing, assistance in locating support services, job placement, and an array of workshops, seminars, and other programs.

-Program Services provide an innovative approach to college for the older adult who wishes to enter college but is reluctant to do so because of a fear of feeling out of place or having to compete with younger students.
+Program Services provides an innovative approach to college for the older adult who wishes to enter college but is reluctant to do so because of a fear of feeling out of place or having to complete with younger students.
 SAFETY IN NUMBERS enables older students to attend college classes as a group which helps them build confidence and to adjust to the classroom setting.